semimod/DMT-core/doc/public_release_paper/paper.md

 * several abstract base classes for implementing new interfaces to various types of simulators
 * concrete implementations of the abstract base classes for open-source simulators such as Ngspice [@Vogt2022], Xyce [@Keiter2021] or Hdev [@Hdev].

-Basic principles of software engineering, such as unit testing, version control and documentation are adhered to, so that others can also use and contribute to the software.
+`DMT`-based simulations allow data generation, workflow implementation and visualization to be be implemented in a single file, allowing for cooperate more effectively and more reproducible research [@Stodden2016].
+In addition, basic principles of software engineering, such as unit testing, version control, and documentation are adhered to, so that others can also use and contribute to the software.

 # Summary